gh-andre/KeePassFont/README.md

-The original solution is configured to sign KeePass binaries with a dummy `KeePass.pfx`, which cannot be automated because it requires user input in importing this key file on the build machine.
+The original solution is configured to sign KeePass binaries with a dummy `KeePass.pfx`, which cannot be automated because it requires user input when importing this key file on the build machine.
 This key file was removed from the repository and all projects were modified not to sign build output.